travisdoor/bl/docs/master/language.md

 # Language Reference

-Basically every construct in bl follows the same rules of declaration syntax.
-We define name of the entity, type and optionally some initial value.
-Name can be usually used to reference the entity later in code and type describes layout of data represented by the entity.
+Basically, every construct in bl follows the same rules of declaration syntax.
+We define the name of the entity, type and optionally some initial value.
+Name can usually be used to reference the entity later in code and type describes the layout of data represented by the entity.
 It could be a number, text or more complex types.

 Possible declarations: